Greg Cisko has been an avid student of UFO phenomena since the late 1960’s. He specializes in a

 He was a combat engineer in the U.S. Army from 1976 to 1979.
 After serving, he held positions at

-Fermilab, America’s premier particle physics laboratory, for 40 years.
+one of America’s premier particle physics laboratories, for 39 years.

 As a serious amateur astronomer, Greg has logged hundreds of hours of sky observation since 1970